Small Business Development Center

 Build a Profitable and Rewarding Small Business

-The Oregon Small Business Development Center at Portland Community College has helped thousands of business owners in the Portland, OR metro region over the last 35+ years.
+The Oregon Small Business Development Center at Portland Community College is adjusting to the unprecedented economic challenge created by the Coronavirus pandemic and COIVD-19.
+PCC SBDC is now offering all no-cost advising and programming remotely.
+Our center has helped thousands of business owners in the Portland, OR metro region over the last 35+ years.
 We combine one-on-one business advising with training programs taught by business experts, giving small business clients the resources they need to grow.
 We’ve celebrated many successes with clients at all stages of business development.
 We encourage you to attend our no-cost Intro to SBDC orientation to discover educational opportunities and to create a plan for action to guide your business journey.

 Explore PCC SBDC Programming:

-Keep your business growing by making the right decisions.
+Keep your business growing through adversity by making the right decisions.
 Maintain your competitive edge through innovation.
+Courses now offered online.

 SBDC Course Schedule